We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Even with milder symptoms, as is the case with most new foods introduced into a baby’s diet, it’s always best to wait three days after the initial feeding to look for signs of an allergic reaction.

-Saini, who authored the book "Masala Baby: Global Cuisine for Tiny Taste Buds," encourages moms to feed babies yogurt because it’s served to babies all over the world.
+Leena Saini, who authors the blog Masala Baby: Global Cuisine for Tiny Taste Buds, encourages moms to feed babies yogurt because it’s served to babies all over the world.

 Yogurt can be served in baby oatmeal and rice cereal (instead of mixing in milk as the box usually directs you to do), or added to simple mashed fruits or homemade applesauce for a protein and calcium boost.

-Karin Knight and Tina Ruggiero, authors of the book “The Best Homemade Baby Food on the Planet,” recommend yogurt for babies because it’s high in protein and contains calcium, potassium, vitamin B-12, and magnesium.
+Karin Knight and Tina Ruggiero, authors of the book The Best Homemade Baby Food on the Planet, recommend yogurt for babies because it’s high in protein and contains calcium, potassium, vitamin B-12, and magnesium.
 Knight is a registered nurse and Ruggiero is a registered dietician.

-One recipe the pair suggests is “Yummy in My Tummy Banana Yogurt Puddin’” which consists of 2 to 4 tablespoons of bananas sautéed in a frying pan with 1 teaspoon of butter that is added to 2 tablespoons of plain yogurt.
-The mixture is blended and then chilled and served.
+One recipe the pair suggests is Yummy in My Tummy Banana Yogurt Puddin’.
+To make, sauté 2 to 4 tablespoons of bananas in a frying pan with 1 teaspoon of butter.
+Add that to 2 tablespoons of plain yogurt.
+Blend the mixture, chill it, then serve.